ketsia0623/learning-JAVA/README.md

     - For primitives, the value is just a number
     - For objects, the value is the memory address (reference)
 - If I want my decimal value to have the float datatype, I HAVE TO HAVE THE F or f
-- Java is platform Independent, so code compiled on Windows can run on Linux
+- Java is platform Independent, so code compiled on Windows can run on Linux, as long as it the Java Runtime Environment
 - Ifs, for and while loops have their own scope unlike python
 - Variable declarations are bound to their scope, and you cannot redeclare a variable in the same scope
 - If finally block has a return statement, it overrides any return from try or catch blocks